 Step 2: Install Bootstrap

-, which is a version adapted from Bootstrap for use in React applications.
+The next step is to install Bootstrap along with react-bootstrap, which is a version of Bootstrap adapted for use in React applications.
 Run the following command in your terminal:

 npm install react-bootstrap bootstrap